aipx-proto/vibe-icon/scripts/icon-to-emoji-llm/systemPrompt.md

 - "emoji": the single best matching emoji character
 - "similarity": similarity score from 0-1 - how similar the icon is to the emoji
-- "subEmoji": some icons have a secondary icon in the corner of the layout that modifies the primary icon's meaning.
+- "subEmoji": some icons have a secondary icon in the corner or extra adornment from the original that modifies the primary icon's meaning.
 If not present write empty string.
 - "alternativeEmojis": other emojis that are similar to the icon (this array can be empty)